-Diagnosis – So the first thing is the establish correct diagnosis.
+So the first thing is the establish correct diagnosis.
 Now, if you are suffering from female pattern baldness then you will need to know what can be done about that.
+Furthermore, there are lots of hair loss conditions that could be affecting you with perhaps similar symptoms.

 Polycystic ovarian syndrome, virilisation (& hirsutism), irregular menstrual cycle, infertility, acne & seborrhoea oleosa.
 Hair loss is more severe.
 Androgenic Alopecia in women warrants endocrinological investigation.
 Menopausal Alopecia (androgenic alopecia) is associated with hormone changes.
 As estrogen reduces, hair-follicles become vulnerable to the effects of androgen exposure.
 Anti-androgen therapy may reduce further hair loss.